 Fecal parameters, such as the number of fecal pellets, wet and dry weight of feces, and fecal water content, are commonly utilized indicators to assess the effectiveness of laxative agents against constipation.
 Table (3) illustrates the effect of PP, BP, and PBM diets on fecal parameters in the experimental groups.
-Following the LOP treatment course, it was evident that the parameters of the collected fecal pellets, including the total number, wet weight, dry weight, and water content in the constipated control rats decreased significantly ($p \le 0.05$) by - 44.81, -48.06, -31.82, and -32.89%, respectively, compared to the normal control rats.
-On the contrary, feeding constipated rats with the tested experimental diets markedly restored these parameters toward normal levels.

-Diets containing either 5.0% or 10.0% of PP, BP, or PBM (10.0%) significantly ($p \le 0.05$) increased the total number of excreted fecal pellets by 25.91, 65.46, 20.44, 63.53, and 73.21%, and the wet weight of feces by 27.85, 71.40, 31.78, 83.93, and 88.04%, respectively, compared to the constipated control group.
-Also, the same trend was observed concerning the dry weight and water content of excreted fecal pellets, except for experimental diets that contained 5.0% PP or BP.
+Following the LOP treatment course, it was evident that the parameters of the collected fecal pellets, including the total number, wet weight, dry weight, and water content in the constipated control rats decreased significantly ($p \le 0.05$) by -44.81, -48.06, -31.82, and -32.89%, respectively, compared to the normal control rats.
+On the contrary, feeding the constipated rats with tested experimental diets markedly restored these parameters toward normal levels.
+Diets containing either 5.0% or 10.0% of PP, BP, or PBM (10.0%) significantly ($p \leq$ 0.05) increased the total number of excreted fecal pellets by 25.91, 65.46, 20.44, 63.53, and 73.21%, and the wet weight of feces by 27.85, 71.40, 31.78, water content of excreted fecal pellets, except for experimental diets that contained 5.0% PP or BP.